 When I started this blog back in 2014, I really had no plans to start a business while working full-time.
 It was meant to be a creative outlet and a way to build relationships online with those with similar interests and passions.

 Things have morphed a lot since then.
 Not only was I able to successfully grow my blog, but I also used it to launch a successful freelance writing business.

-Since the time I started blogging, I have had a full-time job.
+For most of the time I’ve been blogging, I had a full-time job.
 Yes, starting a business while working a full-time job is a lot of work.
 A ton of work.
 But it’s a task that more and more people are taking on as they try to increase their income through side-hustles.